Our 2021 scholarship application is now available.

 As firm believers in giving back to our community and investing in youth, we started our Scholarship Program in the mid-1980s.
 Since then, the program has grown significantly and demonstrated our belief that investing in our youth is investing in the future of our communities.

 Over the past five years alone, Centinel Bank has awarded almost $220,000 to 59 students in Taos County to help them pay for their college tuition and/or books.

 ELIU E. ROMERO ENTREPRENEUR AWARD

 The Eliu Romero Entrepreneur Award is given in acknowledgement of our founder who demonstrated incredible perseverance and determination to start Centinel Bank.
-This award is a four year award totaling up to $4,000.
+This award is a four year award.

 TREASURE OF TAOS AWARD

 The Treasure of Taos award is given to a student who has gone above and beyond in their pursuit of excellence, not just in academics, but in commitment to our community.
 This award is a four year award.